ranjitklive/upskill/README.md

 volumes:
   dbdata:
 ```
 3. Edit the environment variables to fit your needs.
-You can find more information about env variables in the [documentation](https://docs.reskill.io/deploy-docker/#2-edit-environment-variables).
+You can find more information about env variables in the [documentation](https://docs.upskill.io/deploy-docker/#2-edit-environment-variables).
 4. Run `docker compose pull && docker compose up`
 5. You should now have a running instance of Astuto on port 3000.
 A default user account has been created with credentials email: `admin@example.com`, password: `password`.

 ## Documentation

-Check out [docs.reskill.io](https://docs.reskill.io/) to learn how to deploy reskill, configure custom OAuth providers and webhooks, use our REST API and more!
+Check out [docs.upskill.io](https://docs.upskill.io/) to learn how to deploy upskill, configure custom OAuth providers and webhooks, use our REST API and more!